kvnmahesh/GEN-AI-NEXUS-PROMPT-ENG/MY-REPORT.md

 - Integrate **GEN AI NEXUS** with additional **GenAI models**.
 - Extend automation to **Solution Design** and **Development** phases of the **SDLC**.
 - Explore **dynamic prompting** where the bot adjusts prompts based on previous interactions.

+This study provides a strong foundation for integrating automated Requirement Analysis into AI-driven educational tools, optimizing project planning and execution workflows.